 There were many luminaries at the 1787 Constitutional Convention.
 Washington, Franklin et al. Often overlooked is the Preamble’s author, Gouverneur Morris.

 The Constitution’s Preamble has stood as the mission statement of the United States since the Constitution was made public and sent to the states for ratification in September, 1787.
-Nearly every American student has spent time memorizing the paragraph.
+Nearly every American student has spent time memorizing the Preamble.
 The opening three words: “We the People” have provided the inspiration for the growing inclusiveness in the American body politic for over two centuries.

 The Preamble: Mission Statement of the United States of America